mrcoliva/gymkit/gym/CODE_OF_CONDUCT.rst

 conduct may be sanctioned or expelled from these spaces at the discretion of the OpenAI team.

-We may add additional rules over time, which will be made clearly available to participants.
+We may sum_of additional rules over time, which will be made clearly available to participants.
 Participants are responsible for knowing and abiding by these rules.